martel-innovate/join-fiware-lab-guide/docs/node-disconnection/fi-health.md

-# Deregistering your node in FI-Health
+# De-Registering your Node in FI-Health